Table of Contents

 – Henry David Thoreau

-During galaxy season, there is little choice but to photograph the interesting galaxies out there.
+During galaxy season, there is little choice but to photograph the interesting galaxies out there such as lenticular galaxies.
 And there are so many!
 I started with the most well-known and those whose appearance intrigued me.
 Photographing galaxies not only gives me some variety, but it also challenges me in different ways compared to capturing nebulae.
 I always enjoy a challenge!

 I also wanted to test my new camera, the ZWO 533MC PRO, on this type of deep sky object before I changed to photographing the nebulae that decorate the sky during the summer evenings.
 These are my favourite objects to image!
 Anyway, back to this particular galaxy.